95 people are learning this skill right now!

 Common Job Leveling Challenges

 These are common challenges people face when gaining expertise in job leveling.
 Tackling these challenges head-on can help you learn this skill quicker.I'm designer at a mid-sized tech company and we recently went through job leveling for the first time.
 I feel that the criteria used to determine my level were unclear and not applied consistently.
 It's left me feeling frustrated and uncertain about my career progression.
 What should I do to get clarity on my level and how to move up?I'm a team lead at a tech company and I'm responsible for job leveling within my team.
 I recently faced a challenge when one of my team members disagreed with their assigned job level.
 They felt that their skills and contributions were undervalued and that they deserved a higher level.
-How can I effectively communicate the rationale behind job leveling decisions and address the concerns of team members who feel their level does not accurately reflect their abilities?Add your own to track your progress and inspire others
+How can I effectively communicate the rationale behind job leveling decisions and address the concerns of team members who feel their level does not accurately reflect their abilities?Work on your own challenge with the Practica AI Coach

 Guides On How to Set Up Job LevelsAcross a variety of companies, the process to set up job levels usually follows these steps: 1.
 Assembling a committee for who will be consulted on the project and who will be directly responsible for executing it 2.
 Define the audience(s) - which might include employees, managers, department leaders, and HR - and identify their needs via research interviews 3.
 Execute a “competitive landscape audit” - see how other relevant companies have produced for their teams 4.
 Decide on the levels to be created 5.
 Decide on the structure for what goes into a level - usually in the form of skills / competencies, and usually they’re grouped.
 Successful job levels usually include both hard and soft skills, in order to accurately reflect what a person does in their job.
 6. Give examples of what a behavior on the job that reflects a competency looks like at your company, so that managers and employees have examples to guide them (but not necessarily to restrict them) 7.
 Determine if a company’s values will be integrated with the skills / competencies 8.
 Beta-test it as a “draft” with a group of managers and employees.
 Ask the managers to put an employee in a level, and ask the employee to put themselves in a level, based on the contents of the draft job levels, competencies, and competency example behaviors.
 Ideally, you know the job level documentation is working if a high percentage of managers and employees put the employee in the same level.
 This will also generate buy-in.
 9. Set up a process for evaluating and updating the job level documentation over time, to capture feedback and edge cases.
 Communicate to the team that job levels are living documents that can be refined.